Three goals for UI evaluations are:

 - There is not a cancel button on the form for saving.
 This violates user control principle.

 The results of the heuristic evaluation are similar to those of a cognitive walkthrough, specific usability problems.
-General concerns of the user interface are not the immediate goal of heuristic evaluations.
+General concerns of the user interface are not the immediate goals of heuristic evaluation.
 A review of the usability problems may reveal that many of the problems violate the same usability principle then a summary can state and illuminate the causes.

 Nielsen and Molich have proposed a number of usability heuristic sets.
 A general purpose heuristic list that they have proposed: